 Broadway: The American Musical

 For those interested in Broadway, one tremendous resource on the subject is Broadway: The American Musical(http://www.pbs.org/wnet/broadway/), a companion site to the PBS film of the same name.
 It chronicles the Broadway musical’s evolution from 1904 to 2004.
 Students can discover the musical, historical and cultural influences of the musical, as they learn about hundreds of writers, performers, choreographers and designers.
-As well, they’ll be able to explore fifteen of some of America’s most popular musicals, including “The Producers”, “Porgy and Bess”, and “Showboat” without having to bundle up in North Face fleece jackets, boots, scarves, and gloves to face the elements in winter to get to the library for this information or carry a hand fan with a liter of bottled water so as no to succumb to heat prostration in the summer.
-No..all you need to do is go to the PBS site and sit in the comfort of your abode and watch at your leisure.
+As well, they’ll be able to explore fifteen of some of America’s most popular musicals, including “The Producers”, “Porgy and Bess”, and “Showboat” without having to bundle up in North Face fleece jackets, boots, scarves, and gloves to face the elements in winter to get to the library for this information or carry a hand fan with a liter of bottled water so as not to succumb to heat prostration in the summer.
+No..all you need to do is go to the PBS site and sit in the comfort of your abode and watch at your leisure which I have done many times.

 Some of the comprehensive essays you’ll find here cover the following: